Ch1nChun/Analyzing-Hyperion/Part 1.md

 ## Introduction

 > [!IMPORTANT]
-> Attention: Part 2 is available here [Analyzing Hyperion - Part 1: Starting Out](Part%202.md)
+> Attention: Part 2 is available here [Analyzing Hyperion - Part 2: Core Components](Part%202.md)

 Hello everyone. this is gocart98.
 I apologize for my recent inactivity, I've been quite busy preparing for this series.